 - An inability to limit their alcohol intake

-- Strong alcohol cravings that lead to more drinking
+- Intense alcohol cravings that lead to more drinking

 - The need to drink increasing amounts of alcohol to feel an effect